Danielle Bernstein: Career

+2011-2019

-In 2011, Bernstein started WeWoreWhat as a street-style photographer, which soon after transitioned into a personal-style blog, as her Instagram account @WeWoreWhat gained popularity.
+In 2011, Bernstein started WeWoreWhat as a street-style photographer and college sophomore.
+The brand soon after transitioned into a personal-style blog, as her associated Instagram account gained popularity.
 In 2016, Bernstein launched a line of overalls called Second Skin Overalls, a direct-to-consumer brand.
-In 2017 at the age of 24, Danielle was placed on the Forbes 30 Under 30 list.
-In 2017, Bernstein designed a swimwear collaboration with Onia that exclusively sold at Intermix.
-The collaboration followed with two others.
+In 2017, at the age of 24, Danielle was placed on the Forbes 30 Under 30 list.
+In 2017, Bernstein designed a swimwear collaboration with Onia.

-Because of the success of their collaboration, in 2019, she launched her own swimwear line with Onia as her partners.
-In 2019, Bernstein teamed up with premium denim brand Joe's Jeans to design and release a new style of jeans, called the Danielle Jean.
+In 2019, she launched her own swimwear line with Onia as her partners.
+The same year, Bernstein teamed up with premium denim brand Joe's Jeans to design and release a new style of jeans, called the Danielle Jean.

 In 2020, she made the decision to bring all her brands under one roof with the launch of Shop WeWoreWhat which included swim, denim, overalls, and most recently added active.

-In the fall of 2019, Bernstein launched a tech company named Moe Assist, after her longtime intern-turned-assistant Moe Paretti.
-Moe Assist is the first product-management and payments tool specifically geared for an influencer's workflow, created by an influencer.
+In the fall of 2019, Bernstein launched a tech company named Moe Assist, named after her intern-turned-assistant Moe Paretti.
+Moe Assist was the first product-management and payments tool geared for an influencer's workflow, created by an influencer.
+In 2022, the product was expanded as MOE 2.0 to provide tools for agents, brands, and influencers.

+2020 - present

 In March 2020, Bernstein launched a namesake brand exclusively at Macy's called Danielle Bernstein.
-The debut spring collection was all priced under $100 and had a size range of 00–24, becoming Bernstein's first size-inclusive line.
+The debut spring collection was size-inclusive and $100.
 Along with the launch, Bernstein had a campaign shoot modeled by real-life followers, featuring women with different body shapes and types.

 In May 2020, Bernstein published an autobiography, “This is Not a Fashion Story: Taking Chances, Breaking Rules, and Being a Boss in the Big City.”
-The book appeared on the New York Times Best Sellers lis, however, the New York Times has since placed a "dagger" symbol alongside the book, indicating its listing includes suspicious "bulk purchases."
+The book appeared on the New York Times Best Sellers list, however, the New York Times has since placed a "dagger" symbol alongside the book, indicating its listing includes suspicious "bulk purchases."

 As a response to the COVID-19 global pandemic, Bernstein launched her charitable arm of WeWoreWhat called WeGaveWhat.
 The organization began as a platform to support other charities and highlight small businesses that are struggling during the pandemic.
 To date, she has raised over $200,000 and donated thousands of masks and meals to frontline workers.
 WeWoreWhat also teamed up with artist Sara Sidari to create a coloring book where 100% of the proceeds went directly to the River Fund, which brought in another $10,000.

 In September 2020, Bernstein was diagnosed with the coronavirus.
 She previously had been socializing in the Hamptons without a mask, prompting criticism for failing to follow CDC guidelines.